Lavender

 Legal Status

 Lavender enjoys complete legal acceptance across the United States.
-You can freely grow, purchase, possess, and use this herb in all 50 states without restrictions.
+You can freely grow, purchase, possess, and use this herb in all 50 states without any restrictions.
 The FDA recognizes lavender as Generally Recognized as Safe (GRAS) for consumption, giving you peace of mind for personal use.

 Internationally, lavender maintains its legal status virtually everywhere.
-The European Union, Canada, Australia, New Zealand, and most nations classify it as a safe herb for both personal and commercial use.
+The European Union, Canada, Australia, New Zealand, and most other nations classify it as a safe herb for both personal and commercial use.
 This global acceptance stems from centuries of traditional use and extensive safety research.

 Some practical considerations exist for commercial activities: